 Abstract

-Objectives: To the diagnostic yield and cost implications of the use of a ‘liver screen’ for inpatients with abnormal liver function tests
+Objectives: To audit the diagnostic yield and cost implications of the use of a ‘liver screen’ for inpatients with abnormal liver function tests

-Design: We performed a retrospective of inpatient with abnormal liver function tests.
+Design: We performed a retrospective audit of inpatient with abnormal liver function tests.
 We analysed all investigations ordered including biochemistry, immunology, virology and radiology.
 The final diagnosis was ascertained in each case and the diagnostic yield and cost per positive diagnosis for each investigation were calculated.

 Setting: St Thomas’ NHS Trust